eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ## Command & Control

-The AMQP adapter supports devices to receive commands that have been sent by business applications by means of opening a receiver link using a device specific *source address* as described below.
+The AMQP adapter enables devices to receive commands that have been sent by business applications by means of opening a receiver link using a device specific *source address* as described below.
 When a device no longer wants to receive commands anymore, it can simply close the link.

 When a device has successfully opened a receiver link for commands, the adapter sends an [empty notification]({{< relref "/api/event#empty-notification" >}}) on behalf of the device to the downstream AMQP 1.0 Messaging Network with the *ttd* header set to `-1`, indicating that the device will be ready to receive commands until further notice.
 Analogously, the adapter sends an empty notification with the *ttd* header set to `0` when a device closes the link or disconnects.